FilterNet¶

 frame_rate: frames per second

-normalize: Allow the option to normalize the input movie to have contrast values between [-1.0, +1.0]. * If set to true then FilterNet will attempt to infer the current range of the original movie from the data (most movies use contrast between [0, 255] or [0.0, 1.0]. * If the original movie has a unique range, users can specify the min/max contrast for the original movie
+normalize: Allow the option to normalize the input movie to have contrast values between [-1.0, +1.0]. * If set to true, FilterNet will attempt to infer the current range of the original movie from the data (most movies use contrast between [0, 255] or [0.0, 1.0]. * If the original movie has a unique range, users can specify the min/max contrast for the original movie

 `"normalize": [0.0, 100.0]`